-I am a dedicated feminist, but I tend to focus on the academic side of feminism over the politics.
-Combining my love of history with my feminist beliefs is one of my favourite past-times, which I why I read so much.
+I am a dedicated feminist, but I tend to focus on the academic side of feminism over politics.
+Combining my love of history with my feminist beliefs is one of my favourite past-times, which I why I read so much feminist non-fiction.

 One of my ultimate favourite reads.
-Emer O’Toole became famous for choosing not to shave her armpits, true story.
-And she didn’t even mean too become famous, she just didn’t see the point in conforming for the sake of others when she didn’t feel uncomfortable with arm or leg hair.
-This book looks at all the other way women have conformed in the past and currently, and why they don’t need to – they can choose too, but they don’t have too.
+Emer O’Toole became famous for choosing not to shave her armpits, a true story.
+And she didn’t even mean to become famous, she just didn’t see the point in conforming for the sake of others when she didn’t feel uncomfortable with arm or leg hair.
+This book looks at all the other ways women have conformed in the past and currently, and why they don’t need to – they can choose too, but they don’t have to.
 A great read

 If you’re new to Feminism then Laura Bates is a great place to start.
 If you’re not looking for too heavy then Girl Up is the book for you.
 It features dancing vaginas with top hats and canes.
 But the lessons are great.

 A hilarious non-fiction read.
 I was genuinely laughing out loud each time I turned the page.
-This book takes the stereotypical erotica moments – like the pizza delivery man, the boss, the schoolteacher scenario etc and turns it on its head.
+This book takes the stereotypical erotica moments – like the pizza delivery man, the boss, the schoolteacher scenario, etc and turns it on its head.
 No pun intended.
-For example, a women goes into her bosses office and he promotes her, again and again and again!
+For example, a woman goes into her boss’s office and he promotes her, again and again, and again!

 A quick and easy read to better understand the politics of feminism.
-Ngozi Chimamanda Adichi is a great writer, feminist and force.
+Ngozi Chimamanda Adichie is a great writer, feminist, and force.
 Well worth downloading.

 Not just a book for children.
 I loved the illustration in this collection of biographies.
 Each page is dedicated to the basic biography of an impressive woman from history and a gorgeous portrait of her.
 The perfect gift, as well as an informative read for young feminists everywhere.

 From the team behind The Vagenda website founded in 2012, this book looks at the way that women are depicted in the media.
-A really good read, not perfect but I still found it very igniting for my feminist brain.
+It is a really good read, not perfect but I still found it very igniting for my feminist brain.

 What are your Top Ten Feminist Non-Fiction reads?
 Let me know in the comments below.